 I do fear for some aspects of this game’s future, I was a late backer due to money constraints (I couldn’t afford 2x Alpha copies, otherwise I’d of gotten ten) and there is a lot of work that needs to be done in some areas.
 However this game is fucking awesome, graphically, sounds, immersion, music, it’s hit after hit and in these areas it does feel very well polished.
 I do like the fact that this game is dynamic, none of those scripted cheap ass endings we saw in Mass Effect 3 and I think I will be playing it for years to come.

-The problems with this game are small or are outweighed by positives if I was being biased I’d stretch it to 4.99 out of 5, but that’s not very fair.
+The problems with this game are small or are outweighed by positives.
 I feel most of the things wrong with this game can be fixed, and probably will be fixed at some point.
 It certainly did better on launch than X-Refail even if comparing those to games is like comparing a Golden Apple to a Kick in the Bollocks.

 Ability to play Solo or Private Group instead of jumping into public.

 Somewhat future proofed with 4k, 8k and 16k graphics and textures.

 A truly dynamic galaxy, shaped by the Players actions.

 Exceptional attention to detail.

 Dedicated and passionate staff behind it.

 Systems that we know of, aren’t accurately portrayed.